fluencelabs/ETHDENVER-BUIDL-2022/README.md

 *The Bounty distribution is USDC 5000.00, USDC 2000.00 and USDC 1000.00 for first, second and third place, respectively.*

-### Best Use Of Fluence And Aqua With Other #BUIDLWEEK Sponsors -- USDC 2,000.00
+### Best Use Of Fluence And Aqua With Other #BUIDLWEEK Sponsors -- 2 x USDC 1,000.00 (1 bounty for in-person, 1 bounties for vritual submissions)

 If you already have a DApp in the making utilizing IPFS or Filecoin or for the [ColoradoJam](https://www.ethdenver.com/coloradojam), submit your work in this category.
 The Bounty distribution of the USDC 2,000.00 is for the

 * Best Use of Fluence, Aqua and IPFS/Filecoin -- USD 1,000.00
-* Best Use of Fluence, Aqua and ColoradoJam -- USD 1,000.00

 ## Submission Requirements